How every zodiac animal can find success in the Year of the Rabbit

-The Chinese New Year on 22 January 2023 officially kicks off the Year of the Rabbit.
+It’s the Year of the Rabbit, and we’re so excited.
 When combined with the water element, the zodiac will prove to bring success, good luck and prosperity to everybody born in the years that are associated with it.

 Representing peacefulness, patience, longevity and good fortune in all areas of life in Chinese culture and astrology, the Rabbit is tender, gentle and known for thinking before acting.
 The water element, on the other hand, signifies tapping into the power of our wisdom, intuition and instincts.
 It inspires us to be better in sync with our emotions.